wpumacay/DeeprlND-projects/project1-navigation/REPORT.md

 ![q-learning-fapprox-derivation][img_rl_q_learning_fapprox_derivation]

-If using SGD we would end up with the following update rule:
+If we use SGD we would end up with the following update rule:

 ![q-learning-fapprox-update-rule-with-oracle][img_rl_q_learning_fapprox_update_rule_with_oracle]

 We don't have access to these true q-values.
-Instead, we can make use the TD-target from Q-learning as an estimate of this true q-values.
+Instead, we can make use the TD-target from Q-learning as estimates of these true q-values.
 This would give us the following update rule.

 ![q-learning-fapprox-update-rule][img_rl_q_learning_fapprox_update_rule]